-Jennifer is primarily responsible for managing the development and implementation of all Maryland Short-term and Maryland Semester (Maryland-in) study abroad programs.
+Jennifer is primarily responsible for managing the development and implementation of all Maryland Short-term study abroad programs.
 She advises faculty interested in leading study abroad programs on various programmatic models and oversees the faculty-led program proposal process.
 In addition, Jennifer manages the Maryland Social Entrepreneur Corps (MSEC) civic engagement programs.
 Prior to joining the EA team in 2013, Jennifer served as Senior Director for Africa Programs and Crisis Management at the International Student Exchange Programs (ISEP).
 She has an undergraduate degree in Japanese and German from Georgetown University and a master’s in peace and conflict studies from the University of Ulster in Northern Ireland.

 301-405-0381 | firstname.lastname@example.org